gvwilson/sdxjs/regex-parser/index.md

 If we have more operators with different <g key="precedence">precedences</g>
-we should switch to the [shunting-yard algorithm][shunting-yard-algorithm], and if we need to handle a language like JavaScript we should explore tools like [ANTLR][antlr], which can geneate a parser automatically given a description of the language to be parsed.
+we should switch to the [shunting-yard algorithm][shunting-yard-algorithm], and if we need to handle a language like JavaScript we should explore tools like [ANTLR][antlr], which can generate a parser automatically given a description of the language to be parsed.
 But as we implied at the start, if our design requires us to write a parser we should try to come up with a better design.